TenderOwl/Norka/README.md

   <h3 align="center">Continuous text editing for everyone</h3>
 </div>

 While I'm not the UX-man and it's just a hobby, I try to create visually appealing applications.
-And Norka is one of my trials to create a cozy text editor for GNOME and Elementary OS exactly.
+And Norka is one of my trials to create a cozy text editor for GNOME and elementary OS exactly.

 Markdown for markup; No files until you need it; Your notes always saved and can be exported in a moment.